 The OGD Platform has a strong Citizen Engagement feature built in.
 While browsing through the catalogue of datasets, if one is not able to find the dataset which is of interest to him then he can request for the same through suggestions module.
 Suggestions already made for particular datasets are displayed and one can also endorse the same.
-The suggested list i.e. the requirement for new datasets is sent to the respective department's data controller.
-This would facilitate the data controller to prioritize his release of datasets on the platform.
+The suggested list i.e. the requirement for new datasets is sent to the respective department's Chief Data Officer.
+This would facilitate the Chief Data Officer to prioritize his release of datasets on the platform.
 They are expected to send in their response on the same.